“The Rotary Club of Madison imagines a better world as we support and mentor the next generation of leaders through our scholarships each year”

 WHEN WE GATHER

-Mentors and their scholars are invited to attend two events annually.
+Mentors and their scholars are invited to attend several events each year.
 These events create a space for scholars to interact with each other and to meet other Rotarians.

 - The Winter Break Mixer and Rotary Luncheon takes place before and during the first Rotary Club meeting in January at the same location as our regular Rotary luncheon.
 The mixer begins at 11:00 AM and is followed by the Rotary luncheon.